-On January 16, 2014, CMS issued a final rule for Medicaid participants receiving HCBS, effective March 17, 2014.
-The rule established certain requirements for home- and community-based settings, including requirements for provider-owned or controlled settings such as ALFs.
-To receive federal reimbursement, states must ensure that Medicaid HCBS are delivered in settings that meet certain qualities, such as being integrated in the community, offering residents choice among settings, ensuring residents' rights and personal independence, and offering choice of services or providers.
-Provider-owned or controlled settings also must meet the following conditions: tenancy agreements, residents' privacy within their units, residents' ability to control their own schedules and visitor access, and physical accessibility.
-The final rule requires states to develop a process, approved by CMS, to transition their current programs into compliance with the home- and community-based setting requirements within a five-year period.
-CMS extended the transition period for compliance until March 17, 2022.
+On January 16, 2014, CMS issued a final rule for Medicaid participants receiving HCBS (effective March 17, 2014).
+The rule established certain requirements for HCBS settings, including requirements for provider-owned or controlled settings such as ALFs.
+To receive federal reimbursement, states must ensure that Medicaid HCBS are delivered in settings that meet certain qualities, such as community integration, offering residents choice among settings, ensuring residents' rights and personal independence, and offering choice of services or providers.
+Provider-owned or -controlled settings also must have tenancy agreements, residents' privacy within their units, residents' ability to control their own schedules and visitor access, and physical accessibility.
+The final rule required states to develop a CMS-approved process to transition their programs into compliance within a five-year period.
+CMS extended the transition period until March 17, 2023.
+States were able to request time-limited corrective action plans for requirements impacted by the COVID-19 public health emergency.
+Similar to other Medicaid provisions, states must have mechanisms to engage in ongoing monitoring to detect noncompliance with HCBS settings criteria.